 - Competitive events have a $3.75 per rider per day insurance surcharge.

 - Permit applications must be submitted no later than eight weeks in advance of the event date to avoid late filing fees.
 No new permit within 72 hours of the event start.

-- Gran Fondo is a timed event open to all riders. $50 per event. $2.00 per rider per day insurance surcharge
+- Gran Fondo and gravel events are timed events open to all riders. $50 per event.
+The rider per day insurance surcharge is $3.25.

 - Permit fees for multiple day road races, including stage races, omniums, or other races conducted on consecutive days with cumulative results are based on the highest overall payment on a single category, including general classification, team prizes, KOM's, etc.

 - Multiple-day mountain races including stage races or other races conducted on consecutive days with cumulative results and prizes are at least category D races.

 - National Championships and international races are category A races.